RadicallyOpen/RadicallyOpen/onlinesupport.markdown

 ---

 We offer online support for RO DBT delegates who attend Intensive Training courses.
-After we have received payment for attending the course, you will be sent an invitation to the website.
+After we have received payment for attending the course, you will be sent an invitation email to register on the coursesites website.

-To access the course, go to [Radical Openness Online](https://www.coursesites.com/s/_RO-2014).
+If you have already registered, you can go to [Radical Openness Online](https://www.coursesites.com/s/_RO-2014) to access the course.
 Then click ‘Login as an enrolled student’.
 This should take you straight to the page.
 Please note: you should have registered first.

 If you experience any problems with this, please contact [Roelie Hempel](mailto:{site.emails.technical})